Semantic-Enhanced Time-Series Forecasting via Large Language Models: Experiments

-\textbf{Long-Term Forecasting.} Long-term forecasting encounters formidable challenges, including trend drift, abrupt structural shifts, and noise interference, making it a representative research area.
-Consequently, the long-term forecasting results are shown in Table~\ref{3}.
-The experimental results demonstrate that our method surpasses current SOTA methods on the ETTh1, Traffic, ECL, and Solar datasets.
-Notably, on the Traffic dataset, our approach achieves a 4.4\% reduction in Mean Square Error (MSE) compared to SOTA methods.
-The data is missing because the algorithm's design is incompatible with this dataset for testing purposes.
-There are missing results in the experiments because some studies did not provide the source code, and the algorithms were not suitable for the given dataset.
+\textbf{Long-Term Forecasting.} The long-term forecasting results are provided in Table~\ref{3}.
+SE-LLM achieves the best or highly competitive performance across most datasets.
+On the Traffic dataset, which contains highly nonlinear patterns with strong variability, our approach obtains a 4.7\% reduction in MAE compared with the strongest baseline.
+On ECL, SE-LLM also achieves the best average performance and demonstrates strong stability under periodic consumption patterns.
+For ETTh1 and Solar, where seasonal and trend components are pronounced, our method maintains competitive accuracy across different forecasting horizons.
+Some results are unavailable because several previous methods do not provide accessible code or cannot be applied to specific datasets due to design constraints.
+All reported comparisons follow the same input length, forecasting horizons, and evaluation metrics.
+Overall, the results indicate that SE-LLM alleviates long-horizon degradation and preserves high accuracy across diverse data distributions, confirming its effectiveness in long-term forecasting.

 \textbf{Short-Term Forecasting.} It refers to predicting target variables within a relatively brief future time horizon.
 We have meticulously selected algorithms suitable for short-term forecasting for comparison.
-SE-LLM was compared with the SOTA models in short-term forecasting on the M4 dataset, as shown in Table~\ref{Short}, and the results demonstrated that we achieved the best performance.
-Our method achieved a 0.26\% reduction in Symmetric Mean Absolute Percentage Error (SMAPE), a 0.94\% decline in Mean Absolute Scaled Error (MASE), and a 0.47\% decrease in Quantile-Weighted Absolute Error (QWA) relative to the second best.
+SE-LLM was compared with the SOTA models in short-term forecasting on the M4 dataset, as shown in Table~\ref{short}, and the results demonstrated that we achieved the best performance.
+Compared with the second-best results, SE-LLM reduces SMAPE, MASE, and OWA by approximately 0.42\%, 0.13\%, and 0.35\%, respectively.
+This indicates that SE-LLM has the ability to capture short-term time-varying patterns through enhanced short-term dependencies.

-\textbf{Zero-Shot forecasting.} The TSCC module employs a VAE to construct simulated noisy data, enabling the learning of latent distribution characteristics in time series and generating diverse synthetic samples.
-This approach enhances the model's generalization capability for unseen data in zero-shot prediction scenarios, making it suitable for forecasting previously unencountered temporal patterns.
-We conducted zero-shot prediction experiments on the univariate datasets M3 and M4.
-Since most existing studies are not suitable for generalization on M3 and M4, we selected the SOTA methods listed in Table~\ref{Zero} for comparison.
-Specifically, the M3 and M4 datasets exhibit various temporal variation patterns with different data distributions.
-We discuss the domain generalization between these datasets.
-The results indicate that SE-LLM achieved the best performance in the zero-shot generalization comparison, further demonstrating its generalization capability.
-Compared to AutoTimes, the SMAPE decreased by 0.1\% when transferring from M3 to M4, and by 1.4\% when transferring from M4 to M3.